Type 52 gunboat: Type 52 gunboat

-This first generation gunboat built by PRC mostly utilizes leftover American components when communist took over, with the propulsion system being three diesel engines built by General Motors.
+This first generation gunboat built by PRC mostly utilizes leftover American components when communists took over, with the propulsion system being three diesel engines built by General Motors.
 Most armament comes from leftover Japanese weaponry.
 The boat was armed with two Type 96 25 mm AT/AA Gun, with one each at bow and stern respectively.
 A Japanese heavy machine gun was mounted at the port and starboard sides.
 Some of the boats have been upgraded with former Soviet 37 mm automatic air defense gun M1939 (61-K) replaced the forward 25 mm, and this upgraded version is designated as Type 52A (52 Jia Xing, 52甲型).
 All boats were equipped with rudimentary minesweeping gears and all boats were equipped to carry eight 41-kg depth charges.
 Type 52/52A have since retired from PLAN.